 Hello and welcome to our today's article on Installation of Solaris using VMware Workstation.
-Oracle Solaris 11 is the world's most advanced enterprise operating system that delivers security, speed, and simplicity for enterprise cloud environments and DevOps.
-In our previous article we setup a new virtual machine for Solaris on VMware Workstation 12 and now we are going to show you a complete demonstration on the installation of Solaris 10/11.
-In this article we will be using the Solaris version 10 but you can follow the same instruction for the latest version of Solaris 11 that has been just released.
+In our previous article we set up a new virtual machine for Solaris on VMware Workstation 12 and now we are going to show you a complete demonstration of the installation of Solaris 10/11

 1) Power On Solaris VM